 It takes a lot of practice to write great design documents.
-If you want to improve yours, my best advice is to reread your designs after you’ve finished implementing them, and study where the places where your implementation deviated from your plan--what caused those deviations?
-Oh, and of course just keep writing more of them.
+If you want to improve yours, my best advice is to reread your designs after you've finished implementing them and study the places where your implementation deviated from your plan--what caused those deviations?
+Oh, and of course, just keep writing more of them.

 Synthesize those five design docs into a strategy

 After your organization has written five design documents, sit down and read them all together.
 Look for controversial decisions that came up in multiple designs, particularly those that were hard to agree on.
-A recent example of mine was get stuck debating whether Redis was appropriate as durable storage or only as a cache.
-Rather than starting from zero in each design document review, wouldn’t it be easier if we reviewed our recent decisions about using Redis, reflected on how we made thoes decisions, and wrote them down as a strategy?
+A recent example of mine was getting stuck debating whether Redis was appropriate as durable storage or only as a cache.
+Rather than starting from zero in each design document review, wouldn't it be easier if we reviewed our recent decisions about using Redis, reflected on how we made those decisions and wrote them down as a strategy?

 If you're a Good Strategy, Bad Strategy convert--and that book has wholly transformed how I think about strategy--then you'll note this definition of strategy is the "diagnosis" and "guiding policies" sections, deferring "coherent action" to the design documents.

 My best advice for writing a strategy document is: